cudoventures/cudos-docs/docs/node/run-node/run-full-node-redhat-debian.md

 cudos-noded-ctl [-h] <command> [command_options]
 ```

-All available **full node** CTL commands
+Below are all available **full node** CTL commands

-For all modifications to config.toml, contents must be on a single line, comma separated list.
+BE AWARE: All modifications to `config.toml` must specify contents on a single line, comma separated list.

 ```shell
 # Define seeds to connect to: